Rutradc/Rutradc/README.md

 I made an online portfolio [Here](https://www.arthur-declerck.be) and I'm still coding a few projects which you can mostly see here but some are only on my portfolio.

-I have a bachelor degree in Application Development Oriented Informatics from Hénallux and I'm currently undertaking a training course to be a software architect in .NET.
+I have a bachelor degree in Application Development Oriented Informatics from Hénallux and I also completed a training course to be a software architect in .NET.

 <!--
 **Rutradc/Rutradc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.